 Thus, the duty owed by a defendant to a plaintiff may arise from a contractual promise made to another; however, the duty sued on in a negligence action is not the contractual promise but the duty to use ordinary care in affirmatively performing that promise.
 The duty exists independent of the contract, and privity of contract is not required.

-BMA, in its contract with Minn-Dak, agreed to supply or acquire all the necessary machinery for the plant, to supervise and instruct Minn-Dak's technical staff and operating labor during "start-up" and test-runs, and to supervise, for a period of sixty days commencing with "start-up", the technological and mechanical operation of the plant.
-BMA had a duty to exercise ordinary care and skill in its undertaking with Minn-Dak for the protection of persons who foreseeably or with reasonable anticipation may have been injured by its failure to do so.
-We conclude the trial court's finding that BMA was negligent, in light of the fact that Layman was not a party to or in privity with a party to the contract between BMA and Minn-Dak, did not proceed from an erroneous conception of the law of negligence.
+BMA, in its contract with Minn-Dak, agreed to supply or acquire all the necessary machinery for the plant, to supervise and instruct Minn-Dak‘s technical staff and operating labor during “start-up” and test-runs, and to supervise, for a period of sixty days commencing with “start-up“, the technological and mechanical operation of the plant.
+BMA had a duty to exercise ordinary care and skill in its undertaking with Minn-Dak for the protection of persons who foreseeably or with reasonable anticipation may be injured by its failure to do so.
+We conclude the trial court‘s finding that BMA was negligent, in light of the fact that Layman was not a party to or in privity with a party to the contract between BMA and Minn-Dak, did not proceed from an erroneous conception of the law of negligence.

 BMA next asserts the trial court‘s finding that it was negligent is not supported by substantial evidence and is clearly erroneous.
 Specifically, BMA contends the trial court‘s finding that it was negligent in “allowing the machinery to operate without checking to see if the guards were installed” is directly contrary to its finding that BMA repeatedly advised Minn-Dak of the need to install the guards for the safety of persons working around the crystallizers, and also proceeds from an assumption for which there was no evidence that BMA had authority to prevent Minn-Dak from operating the plant.

-A review of the trial court's findings reveals that BMA's negligence was premised on its allowing the crystallizers to operate, in its supervisory capacity under the terms of its contract with Minn-Dak, without protective guards on the rotating shafts.
+A review of the trial court‘s findings reveals that BMA‘s negligence was premised on its allowing the crystallizers to operate, in its supervisory capacity under the terms of its contract with Minn-Dak, without protective guards on the rotating shafts.
 Shannon testified that during the 60-day period BMA was to furnish the necessary expertise to train Minn-Dak employees and familiarize them with the European machinery.
-Francis Borscheim, a Minn-Dak employee at the time of the mishap, testified "the Germans" were actively supervising the plant, were the only ones who understood was was going on, and that his foreman "took orders" from them.
+Francis Borscheim, a Minn-Dak employee at the time of the mishap, testified “the Germans” were actively supervising the plant, were the only ones who understood what was going on, and that his foreman “took orders” from them.
 This testimony and the express terms of the contract itself consist of substantial evidence upon which the trial court could conclude that BMA exercised broad supervisory authority under the contract, and, in conjunction with operation of the plant without the installation of the protective guards, was negligent.

-BMA also contends the trial court inappropriately relied upon this Court's decision in Seibel v.
-Symons Corporation, 221 N.W.2d 50 (N.D.1974), as authority to support its conclusion that BMA's warning to Minn-Dak, concerning the danger involved in operating the processing machinery without guards, was insufficient to relieve BMA of liability for its negligence.
-In Seibel, supra, a contractor's employee who fell and was injured as a result of the breaking of a weld on a support rod to a concrete form, to which the plaintiff had attached the lanyard of his safety belt, brought an action against the manufacturer of the form.
-The manufacturer furnished the employer-contractor, at the time it delivered the form, a manual which contained the statement "do not hang off v-shaped end rail support rods."
-We determined "the jury was justified in finding the manufacturer negligent in either the design or manufacture of the [form] or in failing to give an adequate warning, or in failing to adequately communicate a warning to the employee who was the ultimate user."
+BMA also contends the trial court inappropriately relied upon this Court‘s decision in Seibel v.
+Symons Corporation, 221 N.W.2d 50 (N.D.
+1974), as authority to support its conclusion that BMA‘s warning to Minn-Dak, concerning the danger involved in operating the processing machinery without guards, was insufficient to relieve BMA of liability for its negligence.
+In Seibel, a contractor‘s employee who fell and was injured as a result of the breaking of a weld on a support rod to a concrete form, to which the plaintiff had attached the lanyard of his safety belt, brought an action against the manufacturer of the form.
+The manufacturer furnished the employer-contractor, at the time it delivered the form, a manual which contained the statement “do not hang off v-shaped end rail support rods.”
+We determined “the jury was justified in finding the manufacturer negligent in either the design or manufacture of the [form] or in failing to give an adequate warning, or in failing to adequately communicate a warning to the employee who was the ultimate user.”

 BMA argues that because Seibel, supra, involved a products liability action against a manufacturer for negligent design and manufacture, it has no application to the instant case as BMA did not design or manufacture a defective product.
 Layman argues that Seibel, supra, is directly on point for the proposition for which it was cited by the trial court.
-True, it may not *343 have been a defective product as such, but it was an unreasonably dangerous product if operated without the protective guards.
-In permitting the plant to operate without the guards, while participating in the supervision all the while, BMA participated in negligent conduct.
-At least it cannot be said that findings to that effect were clearly erroneous.
+True, it may not

-BMA next contends the trial court's failure to find that its negligence was superseded by the negligence of Minn-Dak is clearly erroneous.[3]
-BMA argues that any negligence attributed to it "came to rest and the chain of causation was broken when Minn-Dak unforeseeably failed to install the guards or warn its employees of the hazard," and when BMA reminded Minn-Dak after the commencement of start-up and before the accident that the guards had still not been installed.
+BMA next contends the trial court‘s failure to find that its negligence was superseded by the negligence of Minn-Dak is clearly erroneous.3 BMA argues that any negligence attributed to it “came to rest and the chain of causation was broken when Minn-Dak unforeseeably failed to install the guards or warn its employees of the hazard,” and when BMA reminded Minn-Dak after the commencement of start-up and before the accident that the guards had still not been installed.

 To warrant a finding that a negligent act is a proximate cause of an injury, it must appear that the injury complained of was the natural and probable result of the negligent act, unbroken by any controlling, intervening cause.
 Moum v.
-Maercklein, 201 N.W.2d 399, 403 (N.D.1972).
-In order to relieve BMA of its responsibility for the consequences of its negligence, the intervening cause, Minn-Dak's negligence, must have constituted a new and independent force which severed the causal connection between BMA's negligence and Layman's injuries, and not merely a concurrent and contributing cause of Layman's injuries.
+Maercklein, 201 N.W.2d 399, 403 (N.D.
+1972).
+In order to relieve BMA of its responsibility for the consequences of its negligence, the intervening cause, Minn-Dak‘s negligence, must have constituted a new and independent force which severed the causal connection between BMA‘s negligence and Layman‘s injuries, and not merely a concurrent and contributing cause of Layman‘s injuries.
 Roquette v.
-North American Van Lines, Inc., 187 N.W.2d 78, 81 (N.D.1971); Brauer, supra, 186 N.W.2d at 471-72; Chicago, Milwaukee, St. Paul & Pacific Railroad Company v.
-Johnston's Fuel Liner's Inc., 122 N.W.2d 140, 148 (N.D.
+North American Van Lines, Inc., 187 N.W.2d 78, 81 (N.D.
+1971); Brauer, supra, 186 N.W.2d at 471-72; Chicago, Milwaukee, St. Paul & Pacific Railroad Company v.
+Johnston‘s Fuel Liner‘s Inc., 122 N.W.2d 140, 148 (N.D.
 1963).

 We believe the evidence is such that the trial court could reasonably have found, although it did not specifically so state, that the negligence of Minn-Dak should have been foreseen by BMA.
 See Brauer, supra.
 Sosnitza testified that he told Lauck several times to install the guards, yet no effort was made on behalf of Minn-Dak to install them.
 Sosnitza also observed completed guards lying on a windowsill in Minn-Dak‘s workshop prior to the accident.
 BMA was, or should have been, fully aware of the course of conduct Minn-Dak had undertaken with respect to the guards.

-Thus, we conclude the trial court's finding that BMA's negligence was a proximate cause of Layman's injuries is not clearly erroneous.[4]
-It is not necessary that the negligent act be the sole cause or the last negligent act prior to the injury in order to constitute a proximate cause of the injury.
+Thus, we conclude the trial court‘s finding that BMA‘s negligence was a proximate cause of Layman‘s injuries is not clearly erroneous.4 It is not necessary that the negligent act be the sole cause or the last negligent act prior to the injury in order to constitute a proximate cause of the injury.
 F-M Potatoes, Inc. v.
 Suda, supra, 259 N.W.2d at 493; Chicago, M., St. P. & P.R.
 Co. v.
-Johnston's Fuel Liners, supra.
+Johnston‘s Fuel Liners, supra.

 “This Court finds no negligence on the part of the Plaintiff.
 He was not negligent in backing into the rotating shaft in the first place in that he had no knowledge of the absence of the guard or its danger.
 He violated no safety precautions in that he was never given any safety training.
 The fact that Layman after being stripped of his clothing by the rotating shaft tried to retrieve his clothing and was seriously injured does not constitute negligence.
 A person of common sense and ordinary prudence might act the same under the circumstances.
 Even though the original contact with the shaft may not have caused any serious bodily injury, it certainly would stun him so as to lessen his reasoning ability to comprehend such sudden danger.
 Also it would be difficult to comprehend under such circumstances and in such a short span of time the danger of clothing rotating on a shaft and the possibility of his arm being caught in such clothing.
 There is no evidence to convince this Court that the unguarded shaft was obvious or should have been discovered by him if he had used reasonable care and caution.”